-This policy was adapted by the Governing Body in the Summer Term of 2017 and will next be reviewed in the Summer Term 2018.
+This policy was adapted by the Governing Body in the summer term of 2021.
+It is reviewed annually and will next be reviewed in the summer term of 2022.

 This policy applies to all members of the school - including staff, pupils, volunteers, parents / carers, visitors and community users who have access to and are users of school ICT systems, both in and out of the school.